 We would love to hear what others are doing to create change and we will make sure to update you on the progress of our own diversity pledge.

 Belinda Campbell Comninos is the CEO of Astrolabe Group where she works with clients to understand and embed user perspectives.
-She proudly works with a multi-disciplinary team of varied ages, cultural backgrounds, part time and full time, parents and a pottery artist.
+She proudly works with a multi-disciplinary team of varied ages, cultural backgrounds, part time and full time, parents and carers.